 The researchers included Dr. Krist Vaesen, a technology philosopher from the Eindhoven University of Technology, along with archaeologists from Simon Fraser University, La Trobe University, and Leiden University.
 In their paper, the researchers contest this demography hypothesis of forming complex cultures by showing a growing body of ethnographic evidence.

-In the paper, critical flaws have been revealed with the theoretical models and the evidence behind such demographic interpretations of cultural innovation.
+In the paper, critical flaws have been revealed in the theoretical models and the evidence behind such demographic interpretations of cultural innovation.
 The authors suggest that the models only support a relationship between population size and complex cultures under a limited set of particularly implausible conditions.

 A critical analysis of the available archaeological evidence suggests that there is simply no data to conclude that behavioral modernity emerged in a period of population growth, or even that the size of a population directly influences the rate of innovation in a society’s technological repertoire, according to Leiden University.